manthanpatel-18/manthanpatel-18/README.md

 ---

-I work with data to build things that actually matter — whether that's a marketing dashboard that saves hours of manual reporting, an LLM app that lets non-technical users query databases in plain English, or an ML pipeline that turns raw numbers into real decisions.
+I work with data to build things that actually matter, whether that's a marketing dashboard that saves hours of manual reporting, an LLM app that lets non-technical users query databases in plain English, or an ML pipeline that turns raw numbers into real decisions.
 My background is in Computer Science, and I've spent the last year getting hands-on across analytics, data science, and AI engineering.

 Currently open to **Data Analyst**, **Data Scientist**, and **AI/ML Developer** roles.